SAML-Toolkits/ruby-saml/UPGRADING.md

 In addition, the `IdpMetadataParser#parse`, `#parse_to_hash` and `#parse_to_array` methods now retrieve `idp_sso_service_binding` and `idp_slo_service_binding`.

+Following on from the changes in version 1.6.0 to implement the `options[:raw_get_params]` parameter, when no raw params are specified, first attempt to build the querystring used for signature verification from the ACS URL, which holds the parameters in the way they were encoded by the IdP.
+This is more in keeping with the SAML spec which indicates that the signature should be derived from a concatenation of URI-encoded values _as sent by the IDP_.
+This allows for signatures created by Microsoft ADFS and Azure Active Directory to work properly as we calculate signature validation.

 Lastly, for convenience you may now use the Symbol aliases `:post` and `:redirect` for any `settings.*_binding` parameter.

 ## Upgrading from 1.11.x to 1.12.0